Allergen information for caterers in the UK

 A prosecution brought in 2016 against Mohammed Zaman, the owner of several restaurants resulted in a sentence of 6 years after a man died from anaphylactic shock.
 The consumer had a nut allergy and had purchased a nut free curry.
 The owner had substituted an almond powder for a cheaper substitute.More recently, in 2018, an inquest into the death of Natasha Ednan-Laperouse in 2016 was widely covered in the media and the coroner was outspoken about the actions that Pret a Manger had not taken.
 However, Pret had adhered to the regulations regarding allergens, as the food is prepared on site.
 There are questions over whether Pret a Manger should have implemented more stringent information given the size of the business.

 Regulation (EU) No 1169/2011 on the provision of food information to consumers brings together rules on general food labelling and nutrition labelling into one piece of legislation.
 Most of the legislation is concerned with pre packed food, sold at a different site to that where it is prepared.
 However, there is a requirement for catering establishments to provide information to the consumer if one of the allergens listed in the legislation is incorporated into food sold by the caterer, regardless of the size or nature of the business.
 This has been in place since December 2014.
 This can be done by a variety of methods, including signposting the consumer to where the information is held or annotating the menus.
+In the UK, there is a regulation (also known as Natasha’s Law) which requires all products prepacked for direct sale to be labelled with allergens and other information, as a minimum.
+This regulation has been in place since 2021.

 % of allergic reactions due to molluscs